Best Resume Formats: A Guide for 2023

 Except for the skills section placement, the hybrid resume format follows the same formatting as the chronological resume format.

-- Summary Statement — If you’re using this resume format, use this section to focus on one specialized skill that relates to the job you’re applying for.
-For example, if you’re applying for a job as a customer service representative and have experience in retail, you can include customer service as your specialized skill as it transfers between industries.
+- Summary Statement — If you’re using this resume format, use this section to focus on one specialized skill related to the job you’re applying for.
+For example, suppose you’re applying for a job as a customer service representative and have experience in retail.
+In that case, you can include customer service as your specialized skill as it transfers between industries.

-- Skills — This section will be placed between the summary statement and the work history.
-Remember that this resume format works best for entry- to middle-level job seekers by balancing the skills section with work history.
+- Skills — This section will be placed between the summary statement and the work experience.
+Remember that this resume format works best for entry- to middle-level job seekers by balancing the skills section with work experience.

-- Work History — Use the same formatting as in a chronological resume with each position, including job title, company name, company location and dates of employment.
+- Work Experience — Use the same formatting as in a chronological resume with each position, including job title, company name, company location, and dates of employment.
 Remember to list your duties and accomplishments in bullet points under each position.

 Pros

-- Highlights skills first, followed by a detailed work history section.
+- Highlights skills first, followed by a detailed work experience section.

 - Helps balance highly-trained skills with recent or informal work experience.